A Lot or a Little?

 Positive Role Models

 When Simon is kidnapped by invisible goblins, his twin brother Jared and older sister Mallory set out to rescue him.

 A goblin's arm is bitten off, and a cat is roasted and eaten, neither described.
 Simon's life is in danger, the children are threatened by a troll and the goblins.

 Did you know you can flag iffy content?
 Adjust limits for Violence & Scariness in your kid's entertainment guide.Get started

 Parents Need to Know

-Here Simon is in danger of being eaten by goblins, and the only way to rescue him is to kill his abductors, though the children don't do this themselves.
-Though the story is more exciting than the first book, it offers some of the same pleasures: a short, easy-to-read fantasy adventure in an old-fashioned edition filled with illustrations and printed on soft, unevenly cut paper.
+If the first book in the series was mostly introduction, this one jumps right into the action -- and there's an edge to it that the first book only hinted at.
+Here, Simon is in danger of being eaten by goblins, and the only way to rescue him is to kill his abductors, but the children don't do this themselves.
+Although The Seeing Stone is more exciting than the first book, it offers some of the same pleasures: a short, easy-to-read fantasy adventure in an old-fashioned edition filled with illustrations and printed on soft, unevenly cut paper.